Social Security Income

 • SSA-1099,

-• Most recent signed federal income tax returns (or tax transcripts3), or
+• Most recent signed federal income tax returns (or tax transcripts3arrow-up-right), or

 • Proof of current receipt